Traditionally, lead generation for recruiters has been straightforward.

 Everyone screens their calls.
 People prefer communication over email and text.
 Getting someone to return a voicemail is almost impossible.

-And while there is obviously still a place for cold calling, the recruiting world knows that it needs new ideas.
+And while there is obviously still a place for cold calling, the world of recruitments knows that it needs new lead generation ideas.

 That’s where online lead generation for recruiters enters the picture.

 The online opportunities for recruiters are plentiful but confusing.
-That’s why I want to break down your options so you can figure out what’s best for your business.
+That’s why I want to break them down so you can figure out what’s best for your recruitment agency.

 In this article, we’ll walk you through the various lead generation tools at the recruiter’s disposal (paid advertising, SEO, social and email marketing) and discuss their pros and cons.